Creating Point Clouds from 3D Models

 Converting 3D data into a point cloud can be useful for efficient data processing and transformations.
 Point cloud processing is optimized, and applying a data transformation to a point cloud often performs better than applying it to a large 3D model.
 Converting to a point cloud can also be useful if you wish to perform operations or create a model unsupported by the original format, or for use cases such as AR/VR, data visualization, modeling, and more.

-This tutorial demonstrates how 3D models like SketchUp can be rendered into point clouds.
-In FME, the key transformer for this task is the PointCloudCombiner, which takes input geometries and combines them to output the data as a single point cloud.
+This tutorial demonstrates how 3D models, such as SketchUp, can be rendered into point clouds.
+In FME, the key transformer for this task is the PointCloudCombiner, which takes input geometries and combines them into a single point cloud.

 Step-by-Step Instructions